arnaav11/LoginSystem/README.md

-This is a login system(Which is very bad and insecure) which I made to learn python.
+This is a login system which I made to learn python.

 I will be updating this while i learn.